From 4th – 11th of October its Libraries Week – a celebration of libraries across the country and the roles they play in our communities.

 Libraries are safe spaces for everyone in the community to come together, meet, learn and try new things, as well as borrow books.
 They are spaces which champion inclusion, social mobility and connection — where everyone should feel welcome and looked after.
 The social glue of our community, Libraries bring people from different backgrounds, abilities and ages together under one roof.

-At Human Libraries, we have been inviting artists into Sefton’s Library spaces to collectively imagine and produce new creative works and projects with library-users since 2018.
+As At the Library, we have been inviting artists into Sefton’s Library spaces to collectively imagine and produce new creative works and projects with library-users since 2018.

-For this week’s theme is ‘Taking Action and Changing Lives’ — we wanted to highlight some of the special moments we’ve shared over the years, stories of local people, as well as say thanks to some of the people who have helped us shape Human Libraries.
+For this week’s theme is ‘Taking Action and Changing Lives’ — we wanted to highlight some of the special moments we’ve shared over the years, stories of local people, as well as say thanks to some of the people who have helped us shape At the Library.

 Rita Anderson’s story